wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/vfs-transport-parameters.md

             transport.vfs.MaxRetryCount
          </td>
          <td>
             Maximum number of retry attempts to carry out in case of errors.
 Specify a positive integer.
-The default values is <code>3</code>.
+The default value is <code>3</code>.
          </td>
       </tr>
       <tr>